jjl/cryptic/README.md

 ## Notes

 Argon2 support relies on [argon2-jvm](https://github.com/phxql/argon2-jvm) which uses JNA.
 Binaries are included in the `argon2-jvm` artifact for [these platforms](https://github.com/phxql/argon2-jvm#usage).
 You may depend on the (smaller) `argon2-jvm-nolibs` release which does not include binaries but this will require you to have `libargon2` installed on the target system. *if* you do this, beware that `:argon2id` is a newer algorithm and "stable" distributions may not ship a new enough libargon2 to support it.

-Register functions catch any loading errors and return a vector of algorithms successfully loaded in preference order (my preference, what i consider sane defaults for general purpose use) so that you can easily choose the best of the available algorithms.

 ## Providing for Algorithm Rollover